What Does The “T” Stand For?

 If you are looking to make efficient use of energy, T8 bulbs are generally a better choice than T5 bulbs due to lower energy consumption.

-T8 tubes, popularly as 8–16 tubes, are larger in stature than T5 tubes.
+T8 tubes are larger in stature than T5 tubes.
 This gives them room for more energy-efficient components.
-Additionally, they’re often a little longer than T5 bulbs which allows for better coverage even at greater depths.
+Additionally, they’re often a little longer than T5 bulbs, which allows for better coverage even at greater depths.

 The T8 tubes are widely used in offices because of their high-lumens capabilities as well as the color consistency they provide over the years.
 Another popular application of T8 tubes is vertical gardens where they’re used for superior coverage of an area.

-This may lead you to believe that the T5 tubes are more efficient.
-But the truth is that the T5 tubes draw twice the amount of electricity that is needed.
-This means that they leave the bulbs running on unnecessarily high heat for longer periods of time.
+Truth is that the T5 tubes draw twice the amount of electricity that is needed.
+This means that they leave the bulbs running on unnecessarily high heat for longer periods.

 Frequently Asked Questions